khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 <br> ![image](https://github.com/user-attachments/assets/fa20ddc0-1aae-407c-8c7a-a42de088de4b)

-**4.What is the most purchased item on the menu and how many times was it purchased by all customers?**
+**4. What is the most purchased item on the menu and how many times was it purchased by all customers?**
 <br> **Logic:**
 <br> Count the number of times each product is purchased and order by the count in descending order, limit to 1
 ```sql